Harmanpreet Singh

-He was named in the Indian squad for the 2016 Summer Olympics.

-He was named men's 'Player of the Year' at FIH Player of the Year Awards for the year 2020–2021. and 2021–2022.
+Harmanpreet Singh (born 6 January 1996) is an Indian field hockey player and captain of the national hockey team.
+He plays as a defender, is a penalty corner specialist, and is regarded as one of the best drag flickers in the world.
+He has scored the most number of international goals for India in modern day hockey.
+He led the team to clinch the bronze medal at the 2024 Paris Olympics.
+This was his second bronze in three appearances at the Olympics.
+Singh also captained the team to win a gold at the 2022 Asian Games.
+He has won the Player of the Year title at the FIH Awards thrice.
+He is popularly known as Sarpanch Saab by fans for his ability to lead the team towards victory.

+Early life

+Singh was born to a Sikh family on 6 January 1996 in Timmowal, Amritsar, India.
+He had an interest in all sports and tried several of them including volleyball, football, cricket, and athletics.
+Singh started playing hockey at the age of 10 and joined the Surjit Singh Hockey Academy when he was 15 years old, hoping to become a forward.

+Personal life

+Singh is married to Amandeep Kaur and they have a daughter Ruhanat Kaur.
+He is the richest Indian hockey player.
+As per GQ India, Singh's estimated net worth is $5 million (approximately ₹42 crore).

 Junior career

 Singh made his debut for India Junior Team against New Zealand.
 He scored 9 goals at the 2014 Sultan of Johor Cup.
 His team won the tournament by defeating Great Britain 2–1 in the final.
 For his outstanding performances he was awarded Man of the Tournament Award.
 He scored 4 goals at 2015 Sultan of Johor Cup.
 Unfortunately his team lost in the final to Great Britain in penalties 3-4 after a 2–2 draw.
 He was the member of the team which won 2015 Men's Hockey Junior Asia Cup.
 He was the highest goalscorer of the tournament, he scored 14 goals.
 After his debut appearance at the Olympics, he was selected for 2016 Men's Hockey Junior World Cup.
 Singh scored a crucial 66th-minute goal against Spain which helped his team win the match 2-1 and reach the semi-finals.
 His team won the tournament by defeating Belgium in the final 2–1.
 He scored 3 goals in the tournament.